AlgusDark/miniflux.koplugin/ARCHITECTURE.md

 - **📚 Self-Documenting**: Module names clearly indicate their purpose
 - **🔧 Maintainable**: Easy to modify specific functionality
 - **🎯 Single Responsibility**: Each module does one thing well
-- **⚡ Simplified**: Removed abstraction layer that provided no real value
+- **⚡ Simplified**: Removed abstraction layers that provided no real value

 ## Usage Examples